-The spin and motional degrees of freedom of ultra-cold neutral atoms provide exceptional opportunities for metrology and testing fundamental aspects of quantum mechanics.
-Typified by long coherence times due to weak coupling to laboratory noise, neutral atom spins can be coherently manipulated at-will with magnetic and optical fields, and coherent interactions can be introduced to create entanglement.
-Now within reach, is the alluring prospect of perfecting control of large and complex quantum systems and the ensuing exploration of new phenomena.
-In the new laboratory space of Lin Hall, we are developing an experiment to create large entangled spin states of neutral atoms and investigate new possibilities for high-fidelity quantum control and measurement.
-This builds upon our prior, foundational work with entangling interactions using ultra-cold Rydberg atoms controlled in optical tweezers, and novel techniques for atom interferometry.
+In our new laboratory space within the recently constructed Lin Hall, we are developing experiments to create large entangled spin states of neutral atoms and investigate new possibilities for high-fidelity quantum control and measurement.
+This builds upon our prior, foundational work with entangling interactions using ultra-cold Rydberg atoms controlled in optical tweezers, as well as novel techniques for matter wave interferometry.

 Our current investigations cover aspects of matter wave interferometry, tunable electrometry in Rydberg states, and an exploration of computational complexity versus robustness with entangled atomic spins.
 We are developing these ideas in laser-cooled strontium and cesium testbeds.
 We collaborate extensively on these projects with other research groups in universities, companies and national laboratories, and are constantly seeking new opportunities.
 We invite you to learn more about our research and the latest developments, and to contact us with any questions!